 Some steps in this process can happen simultaneously or may precede others depending on time of year and exam schedules.
 For example, you can submit an application form while writing or prior to writing the Entry-to-Practice exam.

 Applications are open for a maximum of two years from the date the College receives them, though most are completed in less than a year.
 The College confirms with applicants when requirements are met and/or are still outstanding.
-It may take up to 10 business days to finalize registration following receipt of the pro-rated membership fee as well as all required administrative forms.

 Applicants must successfully complete a recognized/approved academic program.
 This includes:

-If you are registered in another Canadian jurisdiction, you will be asked to provide an official transcript and a notarized copy of your Doctor of Optometry degree certificate, as well as a Certificate of Standing, as part of the application package.
+If you are registered in another Canadian jurisdiction, you will be asked to provide an official transcript or a notarized copy of your Doctor of Optometry degree certificate, as well as a Certificate of Standing, as part of the application package.
 Learn more about applying for registration in Ontario when practising in another jurisdiction.

 The College currently approves the following entry-to-practice exams: